ticdat/tidy_tested_safe/tts_scnd_course_files/release_0_0_1/README.md

 * `tts_scnd` repository that implements `tts_scnd` package.
 * Your `test_tts_scnd` directory implements unit tests for `tts_scnd`.
-* Your single unit test her validates that `tts_scnd.solve`, when run with the data in `MIP_for_9_City_Example.json`, doesn't throw any asserts.
+* Your single unit test validates that `tts_scnd.solve`, when run with the data in `MIP_for_9_City_Example.json`, doesn't throw any asserts.
 Since you can assume your unit tests are being run with asserts enabled, all you need to do is call `tts_scnd.solve(dat)`, where `dat` is created from `MIP_for_9_City_Example.json`.
+* Your `notebooks` directory includes a notebook that converts `MIP_for_9_City_Example.json` to an Excel file or a directory of csv files.
+This is so a user can interact more naturally with your sample data.
 * Tag and `__version__` to be "0.0.1".